dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part3.md

 * TOC
 {:toc}

 The function `non_max_supp` was the most interesting one, at least according to me.
-Click here TODO(Add link) to see the full source code of the critical loop.
+Click [here](https://github.com/dendibakh/perf_challenge4/blob/master/canny_baseline/canny_source.c#L719) to see the full source code of the critical loop.

 The loop iterates over pixels row-wise.
 Inside the loop, for each pixel, the code performs the same operations.
 But the input values for the operation depend on the complex derivative values calculated in the previous step.
 Depending on the value of the derivatives, the code will perform the action on one of the eight neighboring pixels.
 Here is the full source code of the critical loop: